Pimiento-Research-Group/Diversification_rates_and_Age-dependent_extinction/README.md

-# 145-million-year global reconstruction of neoselachian diversification reveals new extinction events and persistent age-dependency
+# New global extinction events and persistent age-dependency in sharks and rays

 This repository contains the code and data for the analyses presented in the manuscript: